 Giant though they are, Neapolitan Mastiffs are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Neapolitan Mastiffs are prone to include eye conditions such as entropion, ectropion and cherry eye; joint conditions such as hip and elbow dysplasia; and skin conditions such as skin fold dermatitis.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Neapolitan Mastiff inherits more than just a large build, you’re covered.